 For more information, including the Quarantine Area map, visit agric.wa.gov.au/borer

 Please keep an eye on our website for updates in regards to the works, including any potential changes to dates.

-The Town of Claremont would like to acknowledge the passing and burial of Ballaruk Traditional Owner and leader, Mr Corrie Bodney.
+The Town would like to acknowledge the passing of Mr Geoff McClements.